alexandrainst/torch-trandsforms/README.md

 import torch
 from torch_trandsforms.base import BaseTransform

-class RandomRotate90(BaseTransform):  # note the use of BaseTransform as base class
+class RandomRotate90(BaseTransform):  # note the use of BaseTransform as base class here
     """
     Rotates the input 90 degrees around a randomly determined axis
     """